How To Renew Your Insurance License In Delaware

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.

-2. How To Renew Your Insurance License In Delaware
+Step 2.
+Renew Your Insurance License In Delaware

 After you have completed your continuing education and you are within the renewal period between December 1st and the last day of February, you may renew your Delaware insurance license online by using the National Insurance Producer Registry Resident Renewal tool or the Delaware State Information Center Licensing Search and Renewal tool.